LP-based Approximation for Personalized Reserve Prices: Introduction

 {Our work relates and contributes to the literature on the auctions and revenue-maximizing mechanisms in a single-item environment.
 Seminal contributions have been made by in \cite{myerson1981optimal} under a critical assumption that buyers' valuations are independent of each other.
-Specifically, \cite{myerson1981optimal} shows that when buyers' valuation distributions are regular and i.i.d., the optimal mechanism can be implemented by running second price auctions with a non-anonymous reserve price.
+Specifically, \cite{myerson1981optimal} shows that

+when buyers' valuation distributions are regular and i.i.d., the optimal mechanism can be implemented by running second price auctions with a non-anonymous reserve price.
 However, even under the independence assumption, when valuation distributions are irregular or heterogeneous, the optimal mechanism has a rather complicated structure and its implementation heavily relies on the knowledge of the valuation distributions \citep{celis2014buy, roughgarden2016ironing, golrezaei2017boosted}.}

-{ Considering the complexity of the optimal auction, there has been a growing body of literature on designing simple yet effective auctions that can be easily optimized; see, for example, \cite{golrezaei2017boosted, celis2014buy, paes2016field, RW16, allouah2018prior, bhalgat2012online, beyhaghi2018improved, dhangwatnotai2015revenue}.
+{Considering the complexity of the optimal auction, there has been a growing body of literature on designing simple yet effective auctions that can be easily optimized; see, for example, \cite{golrezaei2017boosted, celis2014buy, paes2016field, RW16, allouah2018prior, bhalgat2012online, beyhaghi2018improved, dhangwatnotai2015revenue}.
 Among those is second price auctions with reserve, which is very common in practice \citep{beyhaghi2018improved, paes2016field, chawla2014bayesian}.
 This auction format has a single parameter, called reserve price, per buyer that determines the minimum acceptable bid for the buyer.
 As stated earlier, to extract high revenue from buyers, it is very crucial to effectively optimize reserve prices.
-Such an optimization problem has been studied in different settings. } Most of the reserve price optimization literature has been devoted to the case where valuations are independent, see \cite{HR09}, Yan \cite{yan2011mechanism}, \cite{dhangwatnotai2015revenue} and more recently, a very fruitful line of work on posted-price and reserve-price optimization via prophet inequalities \citep{KS78,HK81,azar2017prophet,esfandiari2017prophet,beyhaghi2018improved,correa2019prophet}.
+Such an optimization problem has been studied in different settings. }

+\revision{If the value distributions are independent, an improved approximation to personalized reserves are known via techniques like the correlation gap \citep{chawla2010multi, yan2011mechanism} and prophet inequalities \citep{KS78,HK81,azar2017prophet,esfandiari2017prophet,beyhaghi2018improved,correa2019prophet} (to cite a few).
+The latest result is $0.669$-approximation by \cite{correa2019prophet}.
+Although those results are typically stated as an approximation ratio with respect to the (stronger) Myerson revenue benchmark, those are also the best-known approximation ratios with respect to the optimal reserve prices for independent distributions.}